-AWD not designed to be completed in a Full-time delivery as each course has prerequisites and PTS scheduling varies from term to term.
+AWD was not designed to be completed in a full-time delivery, as each course has prerequisites and Flexible Learning/PTS scheduling varies from term to term.

-Some students capable of a very heavy course load over days, nights and weekends may be able to fast-track AWD over 3 terms or 1 year, depending on the electives chosen.
+Some students capable of a heavy course load over days, nights and weekends may be able to fast-track AWD over 3 terms or 1 year, depending on the electives chosen.

-Most PTS students are working and complete AWD with 1 or 2 courses per term.
+Most Flexible Learning students are working, and complete AWD with 1 or 2 courses per term.

-Please contact the department for course planning details via email: firstname.lastname@example.org
+Please contact the department for course planning details.

 Computing Flexible Learning programs are course-by-course registration.
-There are typically only 9 courses required to complete AWD.
+There are typically only 7 courses required to complete AWD.

-Canadian and PR students should budget $5,000 for tuition and books.
+Canadian and PR students should budget around $4,000 for tuition and books.

-The average cost for each COMP PTS is around $500-$600 per course and specific textbooks may be required at an additional cost.
+The average tuition for each COMP course is around $500-$600 per course and specific textbooks may be required at an additional cost.

-Please register early to avoid disappointment, our database courses are very popular and fill weeks or months in advance.
+Register early to avoid disappointment, COMP courses are very popular and may fill weeks or months in advance.

 Computer hardware and Internet requirements

-Applied Web Development, AWD is an Associate Certificate from BCIT Computing, PTS.
+Applied Web Development (AWD) is an Associate Certificate from BCIT Computing and delivered through Flexible Learning.

 AWD is focused on hand-coding with scripting languages and tools for full-stack; front-end and back-end web development.

-Note: The majority of respondents had taken previous post-secondary educaton.
+Note: The majority of respondents had taken previous post-secondary education.

-AWD was created and developed by Kevin Cudihee, Program Head for BCIT Computing PTS and Industry Training.
+AWD was created and developed by Kevin Cudihee, Program Head for BCIT Computing, Flexible Learning and Industry Training.